The Bulletin (Bend)

-The Bulletin is the daily newspaper of Bend, Oregon, United States.
-The Bulletin is owned by EO Media Group, which prior to January 2013 was named the East Oregonian Publishing Company.
-Over the years, a number of well-known journalists have been associated with the newspaper.
+The Bulletin is a newspaper in Bend, Oregon, United States.
+The Bulletin is owned by EO Media Group.

 History

 Establishment

 To start a newspaper in Bend, a printing press and other publishing equipment items were brought overland from the railhead at Shaniko by freight wagon.
 The Bend Bulletin was first published as a weekly newspaper on March 27, 1903.
 At the time, Bend was a mere hamlet in what was then part of Crook County.
-The newspaper's first publisher was Max Lueddemann with Don P. Rea serving as the first editor.
+The newspaper was founded by Max Lueddemann, who at the time operated the Antelope Herald in Antelope.
+He served as the newspaper's first publisher with Don P. Rea serving as the first editor.
 When it began, the newspaper's only other employee was a printer named A. H. Kennedy.
 The newspaper office was located in a rustic cabin on the east bank of the Deschutes River.
 In the summer of 1904, the newspaper was sold to J. M. Lawrence.
 He moved the newspaper to an office building in downtown Bend.
 In that year it consolidated with the Deschutes Echo, which had been launched in 1902 in the neighboring hamlet of Deschutes (now part of the city of Bend).

 Ownership transitions

 In 1910, George P. Putnam bought the Bend Bulletin from Lawrence.
 While he was the newspaper's editor for only four years, Putnam continued as publisher for several more years.
 During his tenure, Putnam was active in local and state politics and the newspaper began promoting Central Oregon outside the local area.
 In 1916, Deschutes County was carved out of Crook County; a campaign led by the Bulletin was at least partially responsible.
-On December 6, 1916 the paper switched from daily to weekly publication.
+On December 6, 1916, the paper switched from daily to weekly publication.

 Robert W. Sawyer purchased Putnam's interest in the newspaper in 1919.
 He hired Henry Fowler, who owned a minority share in the newspaper, as editor.
 Sawyer was a conservationist, who used his influence as a newspaper publisher to help preserve Oregon's natural resources.
 In addition to publishing the Bend Bulletin, he served as president of the National Reclamation Association, a director of the American Forestry Association, and a member of the Oregon Highway Commission.
 He also championed the establishment of numerous state parks as well as leading the effort to preserve key portions of the John Day Fossil Beds.
 Sawyer continued as publisher of the Bend Bulletin for 34 years.
 In 1953, Sawyer put the newspaper up for sale.
 He received offers from several large newspaper chains, but eventually sold the newspaper to Robert Chandler.
 To make the purchase affordable, Sawyer only required a $6,000 down payment.